Sedillo gets 18-23-year prison sentence for 2019 pursuit, carjackings incident

-In a Thursday, May 14, district court hearing, Jackie S. Sedillo, 30, was sentenced on seven felony counts: possession of stolen property (two counts), grand theft auto (two counts), unlawful possession of a firearm, eluding a police officer, and armed robbery.
+Last Thursday, May 14, Jackie S. Sedillo, 30, was sentenced on seven felony counts: possession of stolen property (two counts), grand theft auto (two counts), unlawful possession of a firearm, eluding a police officer, and armed robbery.
 He was also convicted on a misdemeanor charge of exhibition of a deadly weapon.

-With prison sentences stacking on top of each other in these charges, Sedillo will serve a minimum of 18 years and a maximum of 23 in prison.
+With prison sentences stacking on top of each other in these charges, all totaled, Sedillo will serve a minimum of 18 years and a maximum of 23 in prison.

 As of press time, court costs assessed on Sedillo were unavailable.
 Restitution for victims in this case will be determined in a later hearing.